Interest Payment Date definition

 Examples of Interest Payment Date in a sentence

-Interest on the Notes will accrue from (and including) the most recent date to which interest has been paid or, if no interest has been paid, from (and including) the date of issuance; provided that the first Interest Payment Date shall be October 15, 2025.
+Interest on the Notes will accrue from the most recent date to which interest has been paid or, if no interest has been paid, from the date of issuance; provided that if there is no existing Default in the payment of interest, and if this Note is authenticated between a record date referred to on the face hereof and the next succeeding Interest Payment Date, interest shall accrue from such next succeeding Interest Payment Date.